-Developing its activity in Ecommerce in China is therefore essential for anyone who wants to conquer the world later on, a novice in this field or simply curious, we can provide you with the information you need.
+Developing its activity in E-commerce in China is therefore essential for anyone who wants to conquer the world later on, a novice in this field, or is simply curious, we can provide you with the information you need.

 To want to invest in the Chinese market is above all to want to dematerialize as much as possible and produce sufficient quantities to satisfy all Chinese demand.
 Your objective will therefore be above all to have enough power to be able to penetrate the market as well as possible, but also to be able to remain stable and develop year after year.
 As the evolution is exponential and without concrete limits, a sustainable activity can thus generate significant benefits and attract a maximum number of customers in a short period of time in the same way as Pinduoduo.

-In addition to the speed of delivery and the possibility of paying via the Alipay or Wechat pay platforms greatly simplifying the purchasing process.
+In addition, the speed of delivery and the possibility of paying via the Alipay or Wechat pay platforms greatly simplifies the purchasing process.
 The possibility of being able to compare and therefore have the choice was a springboard for E-commerce in China allowing the buyer to be in control of his consumption and not to be overtaken by it.

 The way of consuming has also changed, consumers have become more aware of their environment and are more informed about it, thus consuming in a more intelligent way with the impact of a clear increase in consumption.

 By the end of 2019, E-commerce in China will represent 55.8% of global sales.